kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ###### Does this feature depend on any specific services running in the cluster?

-A third-party add-on is required for allocating resources.
+A third-party resource driver is required for allocating resources.

 ### Scalability